awsdocs/aws-control-tower-guide/doc_source/sso.md

 # Manage Users and Access Through AWS IAM Identity Center \(successor to AWS Single Sign\-On\)<a name="sso"></a>

+AWS IAM Identity Center \(successor to AWS Single Sign\-On\) is a web\-based service for securely controlling access to other AWS services\.
+With IAM, you can centrally manage users, along with their security credentials—such as access keys and permissions—that designate the AWS resources to which specific users and applications are granted access\.

-AWS IAM Identity Center \(successor to AWS Single Sign\-On\) is a cloud\-based service that simplifies how you manage IAM Identity Center access to AWS accounts and business applications\.
-You can control IAM Identity Center access and user permissions across all your AWS accounts in AWS Organizations\.
-You also can administer access to popular business applications and custom applications that support Security Assertion Markup Language \(SAML\) 2\.0\.
+AWS Identity and Access Management \(IAM\) simplifies how you manage access to AWS accounts and business applications\.
+You can control IAM Identity Center access and user permissions across all your AWS accounts in AWS Control Tower\.

+With IAM Identity Center, you also can administer access to popular business applications and custom applications that support Security Assertion Markup Language \(SAML\) 2\.0\.
 Also, IAM Identity Center offers a user portal where your users can find all their assigned AWS accounts, business applications, and custom applications in one place\.
 For more information, see *[AWS IAM Identity Center \(successor to AWS Single Sign\-On\) User Guide](https://docs.aws.amazon.com/singlesignon/latest/userguide/)*\.

 **Working With AWS IAM Identity Center and AWS Control Tower**

-In AWS Control Tower, AWS IAM Identity Center \(successor to AWS Single Sign\-On\) allows central cloud administrators and end users to manage access to multiple AWS accounts and business applications\.
-AWS Control Tower uses this service to set up and manage access to the accounts created through Service Catalog\.
+In AWS Control Tower, IAM Identity Center allows central cloud administrators and end\-users to manage access to multiple AWS accounts and business applications\.
+By default, AWS Control Tower uses this service to set up and manage access to the accounts created through Account Factory, unless you have selected the option to self\-manage your identity and access control\.

 ## <a name="sso-video"></a>